Bhavyakp321/python_tasks/README.md

 1. It allows to perform multiple tasks concurrently within a process.
 2. It is beneficial to manage shared resources efficiently.

+####  Run the script

+Enter the number of producers and consumers when prompted.

 ### 3. Shape Area Calculator

 #### Description